Matrix Algebras with a Certain Compression Property I: Preliminaries

 It is straightforward to show that any algebra that is transpose similar to an $\mc{LR}$-algebra $\mc{A}$ is again an $\mc{LR}$-algebra.
 Indeed, if $\mc{A}=\mc{L}\cap \mc{R}$ for some left ideal $\mc{L}$ and right ideal $\mc{R}$ of $\mm_n$, then $\mc{R}^T$ is a left ideal, $\mc{L}^T$ is a right ideal, and $\mc{A}^T=\mc{R}^T\cap\mc{L}^T$.
 Hence, $\mc{A}^T$ is also an $\mc{LR}$-algebra.
 If $\mc{B}$ is transpose similar to $\mc{A}$, then by replacing $\mc{A}$ with $\mc{A}^T$ if necessary, we may assume that for some invertible $S\in\mm_n$.
 Since $S^{-1}\mc{L}S$ and $S^{-1}\mc{R}S$ are left and right ideals of $\mm_n$, respectively, $\mc{B}$ is again an $\mc{LR}$-algebra.

-It is well known that the one-sided ideals in $\mm_n$ can be described entirely in terms of projections.
+It is well-known that the one-sided ideals in $\mm_n$ can be described in terms of projections.
 In particular, each left ideal of $\mm_n$ has the form $\mm_n Q$ for some orthogonal projection $Q$, while each right ideal has the form $P\mm_n$ for some orthogonal projection $P$.
-More generally, we have the following classical ring-theoretic result concerning the $\mm_n$-submodules of the space of complex $n\times p$ matrices (see \cite[Theorem~3.3]{Lam}).
+More generally, we have the following classical ring-theoretic result concerning $\mm_n$-submodules of the $n\times p$ and $p\times n$ matrices (see \cite[Theorem 3.3]{Lam}).
 This result will be used in $\S5$ and invoked extensively throughout the classification in \cite{ZCramerCompressibility}.

-\begin{thm} Let $n$ and $p$ be positive integers. \begin{itemize} \item[(i)]If $\mc{S}\subseteq\mm_{n\times p}$ is a left $\mm_n$-module, then there is a projection $Q\in\mm_p$ such that $\mc{S}=\mm_{n\times p}Q$. \item[(ii)]If $\mc{S}\subseteq\mm_{p\times n}$ is a right $\mm_n$-module, then there is a projection $Q\in\mm_p$ such that $\mc{S}=Q\mm_{p\times n}$. \end{itemize}
+\begin{thm} Let $n$ and $p$ be positive integers. \begin{itemize} \item[(i)]If $\mc{S}\subseteq\mm_{n\times p}$ is a left $\mm_n$-module, then there is a projection $Q\in\mm_p$ such that $\mc{S}=\mm_{n\times p}Q$. \item[(ii)]If $\mc{S}\subseteq\mm_{p\times n}$ is a right $\mm_n$-module, then there is a projection $P\in\mm_p$ such that $\mc{S}=P\mm_{p\times n}$. \end{itemize}